avandenberghe/bbguild/README.md

 ALPHA VERSION

 ### About
 bbGuild is a MMO Guild manager for your phpBB3 Bulletin board.
-It was originally forked from EQDKP to phpBB in 2008.
-2.0 version is rebuild on the Symfony 2 framework for phpBB 3.1.
+It was originally forked as bbDKP from EQDKP to phpBB 3.0 in 2008.
+The 2.0 version is renamed bbGuild and rebuilt on Symfony 2 framework for phpBB 3.2.

 Please note that bbGuild is pre-Alpha software and is not intended for live installations.
 Use at your own risk.